 Survey Locations

-General survey locations and the target species are listed in Table 1, which includes the waterbody, general location of the site, and the proposed site length (if applicable); biologists will determine the exact location and extent of the site based on accessibility, habitat suitability, and safety.
-Survey locations may target multiple ESA-listed species where suitable habitat is co-occurring (e.g., meadow habitat may target Yosemite toad and Sierra Nevada yellow-legged frog).
+General survey locations and the target species are listed in Table 1, which includes the waterbody, general location of the site, and the proposed site length (if applicable).
+General survey locations are distributed along Project-affected waterbodies and each location was evaluated for target species based on their life history requirements.
+Biologists will determine the exact location and extent of each site based on accessibility (e.g., landowner approval, terrain), habitat suitability (detailed in Section 3.6 Endangered Species Act-listed Species of the PAD), and safety (described in the Concepts and Practices Applicable to All Relicensing Studies document developed by CCWD).
+Survey locations may target multiple ESA-listed species where suitable habitat is co-occurring (e.g., North Fork Diversion Impoundment targets Yosemite toad and Sierra Nevada yellow-legged frog).
 Approximate locations are shown in Figure 1.

 Table 1.
 General survey locations for Study AR-7, ESA-listed Amphibian and Aquatic Reptile Visual Encounter Surveys.